-Perform moderate to vigorous intensity cardiovascular exercise 5 or more days a week for minimum of 300 minutes per week.
-You can achieve greater results by lengthening the duration of moderate intensity cardio, focusing on endurance activities like biking or running.
+Perform moderate to vigorous intensity cardiovascular exercise 3 days a week for a minimum of 150 minutes per week.
+You can achieve greater results with increased frequency, intensity and through High Intensity Interval Training (HIIT).

 STRENGTH TRAINING

 Lift weights 2 to 3 days per week using weights that are heavy enough to challenge you at the end of each of 2 to 3 sets of 8 to 15 reps.
 If by the end of each set of repetitions, you feel like you could keep performing the exercise, the weight you are using is too light to provide a sufficient muscle-strengthening stimulus.
 As you near the end of the exercise, you should feel like the last 2 to 3 reps are difficult to complete while maintaining good form.